SimonBlanke/Hyperactive/README.md

   </a>
 </p>

-<h2 align="center">A hyperparameter optimization and data collection toolbox for convenient and fast prototyping of machine-learning models.</h2>
+<h2 align="center">A optimization and data collection toolbox for convenient and fast prototyping of computationally expensive models.</h2>

 <br>